macarty/mnmscrapper/README.md

 It is implemented with 2 classes, one for the node itself, the second for the edge between nodes.
 The graph is a Python dict() of dict()s, so implements the data structure equivalent of a list of lists

+As the graph generation takes a while, there's a facility to load & backup precalculated distances.

+Note: as you can see, all the data used is PUBLIC, nicknames does not represent or references any personal data, so no GDPR concerns at all.

 Dependencies
 - To generate the reverse graph I had to use BeautifulSoup library.